markwest1972/titanic/README.md

 # Titanic scikit-learn demo

-Jupyter Notebook for JavaZone 2018 Presentation.
+Jupyter Notebook for Data Science Presentation.
 This Notebook shows examples of Feature Engineering and Hyperparameter tuning.

 ### Slides and Video